 On July 18, 2019 Governor Mike DeWine Signed House Bill 166 (Ohio Budget Bill) which included raising the legal age to purchase vaping and tobacco products to 21 statewide.
-The new law will take effect on October 16, 2019.
-More information on the new state law will be released as it becomes available.
+The new law will take effect on October 17, 2019.
+More information can be found on the Ohio Department of Health website here.

 As of July 2019, Summit County has 16 existing Tobacco 21 Communities.
 The new state law does not supersede our existing local Tobacco 21 ordinances.
 Local code and enforcement is still in effect with no changes for the following communities: All Summit County Townships, City of Akron, City of Green, City of Norton, City of Tallmadge, City of Twinsburg, Village of Mogadore, and Village of Richfield.